In today’s episode, you’ll discover how you can ride massive trends like a pro (that nobody tells you).

 Trade forex, bonds, agriculture, commodities, equities, all these different markets from these different sectors to increase the odds of you capturing a trend.
 If you only trade EUR/USD or GBP/USD and a few other currency pairs compared to a trader who trades 50 different markets.
 Let me ask you, who has a better chance of riding the trend?

 Clearly, it’s the one who trades more markets.
-You have to trade a variety of markets.
+You have to trade a variety of markets to ride on the trend.
 Don’t limit yourself to just a handful of markets because that is not putting the odds in your favour.

 4. Risk a small fraction of your trading capital on each trade